lcampbell-rewst/docs.rewst.help/updates/development-updates/november-17th-2023.md

 <summary><strong>New features and items</strong></summary>

-* Added new OpenAI models to the Create Chate Completion action
+* Added new OpenAI models to the Create Chat Completion action
 * Added a Create Phone action for Duo
 * Added a link to the form builder from the trigger drawer in the workflow builder when a form is selected as the trigger
 * Robo Rewsty workflow notes